honkit/honkit/docs/config.md

 ### Structure

-In addition to the `root` variable, you can tell Gitbook the name of the files for Readme, Summary, Glossary, Languages (instead of using the default names such as `README.md`).
+In addition to the `root` variable, you can tell GitHon the name of the files for Readme, Summary, Glossary, Languages (instead of using the default names such as `README.md`).
 These files must be at the root of your book (or the root of every language book).
 Paths such as `dir/MY_README.md` are not accepted.

 | Variable | Description |